ximingwen/explainable-sarcasm-detection/README.md

+# Multi-feature Explainable Sarcasm Detection

+Here the dataset is from this paper and please follow their instruction to generate the user features and disclosure features

 # CASCADE: Contextual Sarcasm Detection in Online Discussion Forums

 Code for the paper [CASCADE: Contextual Sarcasm Detection in Online Discussion Forums](http://aclweb.org/anthology/C18-1156) (COLING 2018, New Mexico).